-Scheduling your routine furnace maintenance helps keep your heating system working up to thirty percent more efficient and helps extend the life of your furnace.
-But things could still malfunction, and when they do, you might feel like there is always something else.
+Scheduling your routine furnace maintenance helps keep your heating system working up to 30% more efficient and helps extend the life of the equipment.
+But things can still go wrong, and when they do, you might feel like there is always something else.

-This time it’s your heat exchanger, next time it’s your pressure switch.
+This time it’s your motor, next time it’s your pressure switch.
 Now you need to replace your flame sensor.

 Also, what is a flame sensor?

 A flame sensor is a crucial safety feature on your gas heating equipment.
-During the ignition sequence, your gas furnace undergoes a process where either a hot surface ignitor or a spark will ignite the gas.
-Once the gas is ignited, the flame sensor creates a current of electricity.
+During the ignition cycle, your gas furnace goes through a process where either a spark or a hot surface igniter will ignite the gas.
+When the gas is ignited, the flame sensor generates a current of electricity.
 The electricity is calculated in micro amps.
-If the furnace’s control board doesn’t read the proper level of micro amps, the furnace will stop giving the system fuel to prevent an explosion.
+If the furnace’s control board doesn’t read the proper level of micro amps, the furnace will no longer give the system fuel to prevent an explosion.

-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can interfere with the flame sensor’s ability to work properly, which can result in a malfunction of the furnace.
+Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can interfere with the flame sensor’s ability to function properly, which can result in a malfunction of the furnace.

-The way to establish if a soiled flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can give you.
+The way to establish if a soiled flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can give you.
 If a dirty flame sensor is the culprit, the heating expert will clean the sensor with steel wool.
 If dirt was the only factor, we will see a notably higher amp reading.
-If the reading doesn’t change, the technician will carry on with the furnace repair diagnostic process.
+If the reading does not change, the technician will carry on with the furnace repair diagnostic process.

-If you aren’t certain your heating system is going to survivie these last few weeks of winter, give Service Experts Heating & Air Conditioning a call and we’ll come out and provide you with a full furnace maintenance or a free in-home estimate on a new HVAC system.
+If you aren’t certain your heating system is going to make it through these last few weeks of winter, give Service Experts Heating & Air Conditioning a call and we’ll come out and provide you with a full furnace maintenance or a free in-home estimate on a new HVAC system.